-Partners for Resilience Programme phase II in Uganda followed the PfR I (2011-2015) programme during which community resilience was strengthened by reducing risks and strengthening livelihoods of vulnerable communities, by involving the wider civil society in addressing risks, and by working on a favourable legal and financial environment.
+Partners for Resilience Programme phase 2 in Uganda followed the PfR1 (2011-2015) programme during which community resilience was strengthened by reducing risks and strengthening livelihoods of vulnerable communities, by involving the wider civil society in addressing risks, and by working on a favourable legal and financial environment.
 Central to the programme is working on a favourable legal and financial environment through strengthening the capacity of civil society and engaging in dialogues.

 The PfR programme phase II promotes Integrated Risk Management (IRM).
 IRM bridges time- and spatial scales.
 It integrates attention for changing risks due to changes in hazards, exposure and vulnerability.
 This especially includes ecosystem degradation, locally and in the wider landscape, as well as changes in climate-related hazards (in relation to current risks, near-term changes and longer-term shifts in climate patterns).

 In 2016-2020 the Uganda PfR programme focuses on enaging in dialogues about selected national policies, plans and programmes where partner organizations in collaboration with other stakeholders will promote the inclusion of IRM principles and approaches in policies, plans and programs.
 Namely, the Uganda national climate change policy/act, Uganda national wetlands management policy and the national policy on disaster preparedness and management.
 In addition, the program will aim to make private and public investements in fragile ecosystem areas more risk informed.